mgsisk/stencil/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: Bug report
-about: Report a bug to help improve this project
+about: Create a report to help us improve
 title: ''
-labels: bug
+labels: ''
-assignees: mgsisk
+assignees: ''

 ---